 - If visiting Lower Antelope Canyon.
 Tour Lower Antelope Canyon in the morning, 8.30-10.30 am is best.
 Go to Horseshoe Bend around noon.

-Lower Antelope Canyon or Upper Antelope Canyon
+Lower Antelope Canyon OR Upper Antelope Canyon OR Canyon X

 If you are physically capable, we recommend visiting the Lower Antelope Canyon.
 Here are some things you may want to know when deciding where to go:

-Lower Antelope Canyon is over twice as long as Upper Antelope Canyon and the tickets are a lot cheaper.
+Lower Antelope Canyon is over twice as long as Upper Antelope Canyon and the tickets for the Lower Canyon are a lot cheaper.
 It also has fewer people inside at one time.
 In the second half of your tour at the Lower Canyon, the crowds will spread out and you get good chances for photos without other people in them.
 Furthermore, Lower Antelope Canyon also has more twists and turns, plus stairs going up and down, giving you a real feeling of adventure when hiking through this slot canyon.

 Good to know: Note that neither Lower nor Upper Antelope Canyon offers photography tours anymore.
 Also, neither section allows you to bring in tripods, selfie sticks, bags of any size, or other photography equipment inside the canyon.
 Cameras and phones are allowed.